 Whooping Crane Eastern Partnership founding members are the International Crane Foundation, Operation Migration Inc., Wisconsin Department of Natural Resources, U.S. Fish and Wildlife Service, the U.S. Geological Survey’s Patuxent Wildlife Research Center and National Wildlife Health Center, the National Fish and Wildlife Foundation, the Natural Resources Foundation of Wisconsin, and the International Whooping Crane Recovery Team.

 Many other flyway states, provinces, private individuals and conservation groups have joined forces with and support WCEP by donating resources, funding and personnel.
 More than 60 percent of the project’s estimated $1.6 million annual budget comes from private sources in the form of grants, public donations and corporate sponsorship.

-A Wisconsin Whooping Crane Management Plan that describes project goals and management and monitoring strategies shared and implemented by the partners is online at: http://www.bringbackthecranes.org.
+Download the Wisconsin Whooping Crane Management Plan, which describes project goals and management and monitoring strategies shared and implemented by the partners.

 The U.S. Fish and Wildlife Service is the principal federal agency responsible for conserving, protecting and enhancing fish, wildlife and plants and their habitats for the continuing benefit of the American people.
-Visit the Service’s website at http://www.fws.gov or http://www.fws.gov/southeast.
+Visit the Service’s website at fws.gov or fws.gov/southeast.

 The mission of the U.S. Fish and Wildlife Service is working with others to conserve, protect, and enhance fish, wildlife, plants, and their habitats for the continuing benefit of the American people.
 For more information on our work and the people who can make it happen, visit fws.gov.
 Connect with the Service on Facebook, follow our tweets, watch the YouTube Channel and download photos from Flickr.